CollegeOfScripting/Human_Safety_Manual/tik_tok_and_you_tube_attacks_spines.md

 Some of the "CHIROBOARD" videos show the person using 3 boards stacked ontop of each other.

-Some of the "CHIROBOARD" vidoes even tell the person that it is NOT dangerous, when in fact it is VERY dangerous!
+Some of the "CHIROBOARD" videos even tell the person that it is NOT dangerous, when in fact it is VERY dangerous!

 Remember: NEVER APPLY PRESSURE TO THE SPINE!